The History of Engineer Boots with John Lofgren

 What’s Available Today

-His sampling process typically requires about five iterations and amounts to around a year of trial and error.
-An engineer boot fan to begin with, he emphasized utilizing high quality materials, like Horween leather and Vibram soles, and sourced production from ethical manufacturing.
+Lofgren’s sampling process typically requires about five iterations and amounts to a year of trial and error.
+An engineer boot fan to begin with, he emphasized utilizing high-quality materials, like Horween leather and Vibram soles, and sourced production from ethical manufacturing.
 As Lofgren explains:

 The boots were a labor of love.
 Only people close to me know truly know the amount of time and money I put into the development of them.
 The travel that was involved, the meetings in various parts of Japan, developing the lasts, hotels, hours on the road, hours on the Shinkansen, international travel…I look back on it now and think it was just crazy.
 I spent so much that I couldn’t afford to make original buckles or half-size lasts.